MrRowey/website-news/src/about/01-setup.md

 To run the website on your computer, you'll also need:

 - [Docker Desktop)](https://www.docker.com/products/docker-desktop/): A tool that automatically sets up everything needed to build and view the website on your device.
+(This will require you to turn on CPU Virtulisation to work, Consolt your Motherboard manual to fine out what it is called as it diffrent for Intel & AMD Platforms.)

 _Additional step for Windows users:_